 Chautauquans honor the sacrifices made by our military veterans during flag raising ceremonies throughout the season.
 These military funeral flag exchange ceremonies are sponsored by the Chautauqua Historical Society and conducted by the Chautauqua Veterans Flag Detail, headed by Chuck Bryant.
-Veterans in the Flag Detail include Scott Adams, John Bick, Melanie Bick, Matthew Bonzon, Chuck Bryant, Don Bryant, Larry Colbert, Gary Crane, Dan Drescher, Bob Edmunds, Cheryl Gerber, Tom Hagemann, Dave Hagin, Bert Hampton, Gordon Higgins, Ian Hurd, Joe Laffler, Tim Mullarkey, Bob O’Hearne, Cory Palmer, Fred Palmer, Carl Raab, Jim Roberts, Bill Russell, Charlie Schaeffer, Bob Street, Jay Thatcher, Ken Trabue, Bob Willman, and Eric Woodruff.
+Veterans in the Flag Detail include Scott Adams, John Bick, Melanie Bick, Matthew Bonzon, Chuck Bryant, Don Bryant, Larry Colbert, Gary Crane, Dan Drescher, Bob Edmunds, Cheryl Gerber, Tom Hagemann, Dave Hagin, Bert Hampton, Marshall Hampton, Gordon Higgins, Ian Hurd, Joe Laffler, John Mennell, Carl Muckler, Tim Mullarkey, Bob O’Hearne, Cory Palmer, Fred Palmer, Carl Raab, Jim Roberts, Bill Russell, Charlie Schaeffer, Bob Street, Jay Thatcher, Ken Trabue, Bob Willman, and Eric Woodruff.

 Flags in the Chautauqua Memorial Flag Collection are under the stewardship of the Chautauqua Historical Society, and are memorialized each season on a rotating schedule.
-The flag of Bill Meyer, Sr. is flown this season for the first time.

 Raise the Flag: Bill Meyer, USA; Memorial Day protocols, 7 AM, raise the flag, then lower to half staff; 12 noon, raise the flag to full staff.

 12 noon, raise the flag of Gary Cooper, USA

 July 3 (tentative)